-- 38. With regards to the Residential Area designation, policy 9.5.7.3 (a) states that low density development be a minimum of 20 units per net hectare to a maximum of 40 units per net hectare.
-The density for this subdivision is proposed at 20 units per net hectare in the Residential Area designation which is in accordance with this policy.
-The Secondary Plan does not identify any specific type of built form to obtain this density, simply that it is ground related.
-As such, the applicant has proposed a number of built forms to achieve the required density, including a range of single detached lots varying in frontage widths of 9.0 metres to 13.7 metres, and street townhouses with 6.0 metre frontages. - 39.
-Section 3.3.2.2 of the Official Plan provides policies for affordable housing, including the goal to achieve a minimum target of 10 percent of all new housing units per annum to be affordable housing under the following criteria: - i.
+- 44. Section 3.3.2.2 of the Official Plan provides policies for affordable housing, including the goal to achieve a minimum target of 10 percent of all new housing units per annum to be affordable housing under the following criteria: - i.
 In the case of home ownership, the least expensive of: - a) Housing for which the purchase price results in annual accommodation costs which do not exceed 30 percent of gross annual households income for low and moderate income households; or, - b) Housing for which the purchase price is at least 10 percent below the average purchase price of a resale unit in the regional market area. - ii.
-In the case of rental housing, the least expensive of: - a) A unit for which the rent does not exceed 30 percent of the gross annual household income for low and moderate income households; or, - b) A unit for which the rent is at or below the average market rent of a unit in the regional market. - 40.
+In the case of rental housing, the least expensive of: - a) A unit for which the rent does not exceed 30 percent of the gross annual household income for low and moderate income households; or, - b) A unit for which the rent is at or below the average market rent of a unit in the regional market. - 45.
 Sections 3.3.2.2 also encourages affordable housing to locate in close proximity to shopping, community facilities and existing or potential public transit routes such as arterial or collector roads.
-Furthermore, Section 3.3.2.2 encourages the provision of second suites in new plans of subdivision where it is demonstrated that they will not have a negative impact on existing residential development. - 41.
-To achieve the affordability requirement of Section 3.3.2.2, the applicant has proposed a compact built-form consisting of small-lot single detached dwellings, street townhouse units and residential apartment units which are considered to be more affordable housing options.
-The applicant has also proposed that 10 percent of the residential units within the Neighbourhood Mixed-use blocks will be constructed as affordable housing for home ownership or rental, representing a total of 20 units.
-The final built-form, tenure and number of affordable housing units in these blocks will be determined as part of the site plan approval process.
-In addition to the Neighbourhood mixed-use blocks, the zoning by-law permits second suites in the 'Neighbourhood Residential' (R5) zone.
-As a result, there is an opportunity for the developer/builder to offer a second suite package as part of the sale of the proposed dwelling units. - 42.
+Furthermore, Section 3.3.2.2 encourages the provision of second suites in new plans of subdivision where it is demonstrated that they will not have a negative impact on existing residential development. - 46.
+To achieve the affordability requirement of Section 3.3.2.2, the applicant has proposed a compact built-form consisting of small-lot single detached dwellings, semi-detached residential units, street townhouse units and residential apartment units which are considered to be more affordable housing options.
+The applicant has also estimated that approximately 10 percent of the units within the mixed use blocks will be constructed as affordable housing for home ownership and a portion of the street townhouse units, potentially as high as 15%, may fall within the definition of affordable housing for home ownership also, thereby representing a total of approximately 28 affordable units.
+In addition, the zoning by-law permits second suites in the 'Neighbourhood Residential' (R5) zone.
+As a result, there is an opportunity for the developer/builder to offer a second suite package as part of the sale of the proposed dwelling units. - 47.
 Policy 9.5.7.1 of the Secondary Plan provides that residential communities should provide a diverse range of housing options as well as opportunities for live-work, and create transit-supportive development patterns and densities.
-The proposal is consistent with this policy in that single detached houses, townhouses, and apartments are all proposed, providing a diversity of housing options, all in which can accommodate home occupations.
-Additionally, the compact built form supports transit use.
+The proposal is consistent with this policy in that single detached and semi-detached residential dwellings, townhouses and residential apartment units have been proposed, providing a diversity of housing options, all of which can accommodate home occupations.
+Additionally, the compact built form supports transit use. - 48.
+The range of housing opportunities and the overall neighbourhood design of this proposed subdivision achieves the required density targets in the Hewitt's Secondary Plan.
+The proposal also achieves the design goals of the Secondary Plan, including the development of compact built-form across an integrated grid-street pattern to support efficient service delivery, neighbourhood access, and overall connectivity and walkability.
+As such, staff are satisfied that the proposed development is consistent with the Hewitt's Secondary Plan (OPA 39) and therefore an amendment to the Secondary Plan is not required.